hphelion/documentation/cli.unix.compute.md

     $ hpcloud keypairs:import mykeypair3 <public key data>
     Imported key pair 'mykeypair3'.

-List the private keys the CLI knows about:
+List the private keys for which the CLI has information:

     $ hpcloud keypairs:private
     cli_test_key1
     cli_test_key3
     cli_test_key4

-Add a private key to the keys that the CLI knows about:
+Add a private key to the keys for which the CLI has information:

     $ hpcloud keypairs:private:add newkey ./private.pem
     Added private key '/home/terry/.hpcloud/keypairs/newkey.pem'.

-Print the location of a private key associated with a server:
+Display the location of a private key associated with a server:

     $ hpcloud keypairs:private:location winserv4
     /home/terry/.hpcloud/keypairs/1664306.pem